hawtio/hawtio/docs/HowPluginsWork.md

 The plugin then needs to expose a hawtio plugin MBean instance which describes how to load the plugin artifacts (e.g. local URLs inside the container or public URLs to some website).
 See the [plugin examples](https://github.com/hawtio/hawtio/tree/master/hawtio-plugin-examples) for more details.

 So plugins can be deployed into the JVM via whatever container you prefer (web container, OSGi, JEE).

 To see how this works check out the [plugin examples and detailed description](https://github.com/hawtio/hawtio/blob/master/hawtio-plugin-examples/readme.md).

+For example WAR deployment units can easily be deployed in a web container such as Apache Tomcat.
+Just drop the plugin in the deploy directory along with the hawtio WAR.
+And hawtio will automatic detect the custom plugin.

+The standalone hawtio application (hawtio-app) is also capable of using custom plugins as WAR files.
+This can be done by copying the plugin WARs to the plugins sub directory where hawtio-app is launched.

+For example the current directory is `myfolder`, where we create a sub directory named `plugins`, and then copy our custom plugins as WAR files to that directory.
+And then just launch hawtio-app as usual.

+    myfolder$
+    mkdir plugins
+    cp ~/mycustomplugin.war plugins
+    java -jar hawtio-app-1.4.40.jar

+You can copy as many custom plugins to the `plugins` directory.

+An important aspect however, is that the name of the WAR file must match the context-path name, that has been configured in the `web.xml` file.
+For example the groovy-shell example plugin has configured `groovy-shell-plugin` as its context-path, which means the name of the WAR file must be `groovy-shell-plugin.war`.
+Here is the name configured [here](https://github.com/hawtio/hawtio/blob/master/hawtio-plugin-examples/groovy-shell-plugin/pom.xml#L23), which will be used as placeholder in the [web.xml](https://github.com/hawtio/hawtio/blob/master/hawtio-plugin-examples/groovy-shell-plugin/src/main/resources/WEB-INF/web.xml#L14) file.

 ### Using a Registry